 What books should be on every quality professional’s reading list?
 This can be a controversial question—ask ten quality professionals and you may get ten different answers.
 However, there are certain classics and thought leaders that stand the test of time.
-ASQ staff compiled a list of the top books on quality tools, concepts, and ideas ever published.
+ASQ staff compiled a list of the top eight books on quality tools, concepts, and ideas ever published.

 It includes a variety of methods, tools, and techniques, from the basics to those created by the author.
 If there’s just one book everyone in quality should read, it’s probably Quality Toolbox.

 It describes how to solve problems via the analytical process through figures, diagrams, and tools useful for helping make our thinking visible.

 principles.
 The book is a wealth of articles, papers, lectures, and notes on a wide range of topics, but the focus is on Deming’s main message: quality and operations are all about systems, not individual performance; the system has to be designed so that the worker can perform well.

 modern quality control discipline, beginning as an attempt to develop a scientific basis for attaining economic control of quality.
 In his search for better knowledge of economy in manufacturing, Shewhart touches upon all aspects of statistical quality control.

 Ellis Ott taught generations of quality practitioners to be explorers of the truth through the collection and graphical portrayal of data.
 From a simple plea to “plot the data” to devising a graphical analytical tool called the analysis of means (ANOM), Ott demonstrated that process knowledge is to be gained by seeking the information contained within the data.